Estate Planning 101

 A tax perspective

-It is generally the estate that is left upon death and subject to tax.
-As a result, an important part of estate planning is to minimize the tax burden on the estate and maximize what is left to the heirs.
-During this process it is also important to consider the mix of assets held in the estate and plan for liquidity in the event that taxes are owed.
+Generally, it is the estate that is left upon death that may be subject to tax.
+As a result, an important part of estate planning is to minimize the tax burden on the estate and maximize the remainder that will go to the heirs.
+During the planning process, it is also important to consider the mix of assets held in the estate and plan for liquidity in the event that taxes must be paid.

 Implications before and after death